huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 [^1]: _“Whenever possible, win without fighting or, at the very least, to win the easiest battles first.” — Sun Tzu_
 [^2]: You are the sum of your influences.
 No one has the same combination of influences as you.
-[^3]: _“When you let go of the outcome and stop chasing your desires, What you desire starts chasing you.” — Dr. Wayne Dyer_